Your Right to Choose Psychiatry-UK for adult ADHD NHS assessment and treatment in England

 I already have a diagnosis from elsewhere, but I cannot afford the treatment/there is a long waiting list to get treatment.
 Can I get referred to you under RTC?

 Yes.
 We will need a referral from your GP for your ongoing care following an ADHD diagnosis.
 Your course of treatment will be defined depending on how long ago your diagnosis was and what treatment you are having currently.
-You will not necessarily need another full assessment providing our consultants are happy to proceed based on the original diagnosis.
+You will not necessarily need another full assessment provided that our consultants are happy to proceed based on the original diagnosis.

 I have had an assessment and have not been diagnosed with ADHD.
 I want a second opinion.
 Can I use RTC?